lanterndata/docs-archive/blog/hello_world.md

 _**Switch from pgvector, get FREE AirPods Pro**_

 - If you’re already using pgvector in production for your business, switching to Lantern is very easy
-- Book some time [here](https://calendly.com/narek-lantern/20min), and we will help switch you over for FREE and get you a pair of FREE AirPods Pro
+- Book some time [here](https://calendly.com/narek-lantern/20min)\*\*, and we will help switch you over for FREE and get you a pair of FREE AirPods Pro

 _**Want to build AI applications and don’t know where to start?**_

 - Book some time [here](https://calendly.com/narek-lantern/advice-for-building-ai-applications), we will meet for FREE and help you get set up on Lantern

+_**Want to contribute or join the team?**_

+- Reach out to support@lantern.dev, we can find an open issue or project that suits you
+- We are also hiring full time engineers.
+Send your resume to support@lantern.dev!